VR-Rathod/Code-Note/pages/index.md

 	- [[Api]] - You can find specific APIs and related documentation on the respective programming language or framework page.
 -
 - ## Data Structures , Algorithms & OOP
-  collapsed:: true
-	- [[DSA , Algo & System Design]]: The study of organizing and manipulating data efficiently, focusing on fundamental structures like arrays, linked lists, stacks, queues, trees, and graphs, as well as algorithms for searching, sorting, and optimization.
+	- [[DSA Algo System Design]]: The study of organizing and manipulating data efficiently, focusing on fundamental structures like arrays, linked lists, stacks, queues, trees, and graphs, as well as algorithms for searching, sorting, and optimization.
+	-
+	- [[System Design]]: In-depth guide to designing scalable, reliable, and high-performance systems — covering load balancing, caching, databases, microservices, CAP theorem, message queues, API design, and real-world case studies.
 -
 - ## DevOps & CI/CD
 	- ### DevOps Concepts